How do I create a config rule for unsupported resource types using AWS Config?

 )

-The preceding code performs three major steps:
+This code performs three major steps:

-• Lists all resources to create an inventory.
+• Lists all resources to create an inventory

-• Evaluates each resource in the inventory against the specified configuration.
+• Evaluates each resource in the inventory against the specified configuration

-Create a custom periodic config rule
+Create a custom periodic AWS Config rule

 Authorize the AWS Config service to invoke the Lambda function